jankronquist/elastic-search-lab/README.md

 	mvn lab:next

 Then you can begin step 1 below.
-In the maven output you can see which is the current step.
+In the maven output you can see which is the current step. *Make sure you complete each step before moving on as the steps depend on each other!*

 Step 1 - Hello Elastic Search
 -----------------------------